Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Performance evaluation

 \subsubsection{Mackey-Glass series prediction}

 A Mackey-Glass series is generated by the nonlinear time delay differential equation.
 It is commonly used to assess the predictive power of an RC approach.
 In this scenario, we followed the preprocessing of data and the parameters of ESN described in \cite{ESN04}.
 The parameters of intESN (including quantization scheme) were the same as in the subsection above.
+The interested readers are kindly referred to the Supplementary materials (Fig. S.5) where several different values of $N$ and $\kappa$ were examined.
 The length of the training sequence was 3000 (first 1000 steps were discarded from the calculation).
 Fig.~\ref{fig:Mackey-Glass} depicts results for the first 300 prediction steps.
 The results were calculated from 100 simulation runs.
 The figure includes four panels.
 Each panel depicts the ground truth, the mean value of predictions as well as areas marking percentiles between 10\% and 90\%.
-The lower right corner corresponds to intESN while three other panels show performance of the ESN in three different cases related to the quantization of the data.
+The lower right corner corresponds to intESN while three other panels show performance of ESN in three different cases related to the quantization of the data.

-In these scenarios the ESN was trained to learn the model from the quantized data in order to see to which extent it affects the network.
-The upper left corner corresponds to the ESN without data quantization.
+In these scenarios ESN was trained to learn the model from the quantized data in order to see to which extent it affects the network.
+The upper left corner corresponds to ESN without data quantization.
 In this case, the predictions precisely follow the ground truth.
-The upper right corner corresponds to the ESN trained on the quantized data but with no quantization during the operational phase.
+The upper right corner corresponds to ESN trained on the quantized data but with no quantization during the operational phase.
 In such settings, the network closely follows the ground truth for the first 150 steps but then it often explodes.
-The lower left corner corresponds to the ESN where the data was quantized during both training and prediction.
+The lower left corner corresponds to ESN where the data was quantized during both training and prediction.
 In this scenario, the network was able produce to produce good prediction just for the first few dozens of steps and then entered the chaotic mode where even the mean value does not reflect the ground truth.
 These cases demonstrate how the quantization error could affect the predictions especially when it is added at each prediction step.
-Note that the intESN operated in the same mode as the third ESN.
+Note that intESN operated in the same mode as the third ESN.
 Despite this fact, its performance rather resembles that of the second ESN where the speed deviation of the ground truth is faster.
-At the same time, the deviation of intESN grows smoothly without a sudden explosion in contrast to the ESN.
+At the same time, the deviation of intESN grows smoothly without a sudden explosion in contrast to ESN.